 But just how excited should up-and-coming junior managers be about this frugal and fast Seat?
 And should private buyers be excited, too, given the status within the Leon range that its positioning suggests?

 Have we reached the tipping point where low emissions, high economy and torque-laden performance can outweigh the more vivacious fizz of a petrol performance hatch?
-Or do Seat's more conventional petrol and diesel options, ranging from 1.2-litre petrols to a 1.6-litre diesel, still make more sense?
+Or do Seat's more conventional petrol and diesel options, ranging from 1.2-litre petrols to 2.0-litre diesels, still make more sense?

 For the sake of your P11D, if nothing else, read on.